LongxingTan/Machine-learning-interview/03_system/03_ml/video_recommendation.md

 Candidate generation is the first stage of recommendation.
 Given a query (also known as context), the system generates a set of relevant candidates
 - content-based filtering: Uses similarity between items to recommend items similar to what the user likes.
 - collaborative filtering: Uses similarities between queries and items simultaneously to provide recommendations.
+  - pros
+    - Easy to discover users' new areas of interest
+    - Efficient.
+Models based on CF are usually faster and less compute-intensive
+  - cons
+    - Cold-start problem
+    - Cannot handle niche interests
 - for large scale system (Facebook, Google), we don’t use Collaborative Filtering and prefer low latency method to get candidate.
 One example is to leverage Inverted Index (commonly used in Lucene, Elastic Search).
 Another powerful technique can be found FAISS or Google ScaNN